Azure best practices for network security

 Although the default system routes are useful for many deployment scenarios, there are times when you want to customize the routing configuration for your deployments.
 You can configure the next-hop address to reach specific destinations.

-User-defined routes are not required, and the default system routes usually work.
+User-defined routes aren't required, and the default system routes usually work.

 Use virtual network appliances